multiplex55/Nim_Learning/README.md

 ### Running the demo

-- Preferred: `nimble runGui` — compiles and runs the sample with the correct `--app:gui` flag on every supported desktop platform.
+- Preferred: `nimble runGui` — compiles and runs the sample with the required `--threads:on` flag recommended by nimx.
-- Manual alternative: `nim c -r --app:gui src/gui/nimx_demo.nim` (add any `--cc:` or `--cpu:` switches you normally use).
+- Manual alternative: `nim c -r --threads:on src/gui/nimx_demo.nim` (add any `--cc:` or `--cpu:` switches you normally use).

 ### What you will see